-Clothing– The proper clothing for hot weather should be light in color to reflect the heat, be light weight, allow airflow and provide maximum coverage.
+Clothing– The proper clothing for hot weather should be light in color to reflect the heat, be lightweight, allow airflow and provide maximum coverage.

 Included with your clothing should be a hat and sunglasses to protect the eyes from glare and sun damage.

-Sunscreen– The results of a sunburn is exactly the same as being exposed to an open flame.
+Sunscreen– The results of sunburn is exactly the same as being exposed to an open flame.
 Pain, blistering and detrimental changes in your body’s thermal regulation can occur.
-The proper wearing of sunscreen should be part of your outdoor pursuits year round.
+The proper wearing of sunscreen should be part of your outdoor pursuits year-round.
 Skin cancer is considered highly preventable, but it is still a big problem for active people who are exposed to the sun at a much higher rate than the average person.

-Make sure your sunscreen is at least SPF 15, broad spectrum (blocks UV A and B wavelength) and not expired.
+Make sure your sunscreen is at least SPF 15, broad-spectrum (blocks UV A and B wavelength) and not expired.
 When applying sunscreen be sure to use it liberally at least a half an hour before going outside.
 Re-apply every two hours or after swimming, sweating or toweling off.

 Preparation– Most people that visit the Great Outdoors and get themselves into trouble do so because they did not properly prepare themselves for the environment they were entering.
-Proper hydration and electrolyte balance begins days before your hike not the morning of.
+Proper hydration and electrolyte balance begin days before your hike not the morning of.
 Avoid drinks that are diuretics such as caffeine and alcohol they will only compound the effects of dehydration.

 You should be carrying extra water, sunscreen and have a communications plan just in case there is a problem.